-Figma Desktop App
+Using the Figma Desktop App

 Figma also has native Desktop Apps available for both macOS and Windows devices.
 The Figma Desktop app gives you access to all of the functionality of the browser version, in your own native environment.

 Tip!
 If you're using either of the Figma Desktop Apps, then you can access and use your locally stored fonts, without needing to install the Figma Font Helper.
 Any locally stored fonts will appear in the font list automatically.

-To run the Figma desktop app on macOS, you must be running 10.11 (OS X El Capitan), or later.
+- macOS: You must be running 10.11 (OS X El Capitan), or later.

 - Head to the Apple menu in the top-left corner.